ccallawa/alyvix_doc/getting_started/windows_settings.rst

       :class: image-with-border
       :alt: The settings button test case in Alyvix Selector

 #.
-Using its |bar-icon| icon, drag the new test case object into the Scripting panel
+Using its |4arrows-icon| icon seen above, drag the new test case object into the Scripting panel
-   underneath the existing script element:
+   underneath the existing script element (similarly, clicking the |lineadd-icon| icon will add it to the end of the script):

    .. image:: images/ae_second_script_element.png
       :class: image-with-border